Mont Ventoux and the Lure mountains

 Point-to-point or circular hike.

-The ascent of the north side of Mont Ventoux
+Climbing the north face of Mont Ventoux

 Full Day

-This hike up to the summit of Mont Ventoux (1,911m / 6,270ft) is one of the most beautiful walking route up to the “Giant of Provence”.
-Starting from the Mont Serein ski resort, around 1,400 m high on the north-facing slopes, it is only 3 miles long, but with an elevation gain of 1,730 feet.
-Under the leadership of your local guide, you walk constantly uphill, mainly through a mixed forest of pines, firs, larches and beech trees : a real alpine atmosphere.
-But the last kilometer is very different: you move forward across an endless scree up to the top ridge : a lunar ambiance, this time !
+The morning hike up to the top of Mont Ventoux (1,911m/6,270ft) is one of the most beautiful ascents.
+You first leave a ski resort, located on the north-facing slopes of the Giant of Provence, at 1,400 m: Mont Serein.
+The hike is 6 miles long, but with a 1,730 ft elevation change up and the same down.
+In the morning, under the leadership of your local guide, you walk constantly uphill: a real alpine atmosphere, mainly through a mixed forest of pines, firs, larches and beech trees.
+However, the last kilometer is very different: you move forward across an endless scree up to the top ridge: a lunar ambience, this time!

-Walking time : 4 hours
+Walking time : 4.5 hours (out-and-back trail)

 Rating : challenging (significant elevation gain and scree hiking)